mantoni/eslint_d.js/README.md

 ```

 On the initial call, the `eslint_d` server is launched and then the given file
 is linted.
-Subsequent invokations are super fast.
+Subsequent invocations are super fast.

 ## Commands